-In consideration of the current circumstances related to sudden needs for remote learning (please refer to the previous item on page 9), it is important that parents consider investing in a portable device.
+In consideration of the ongoing circumstances related to possible needs for remote learning, it is important that parents consider investing in a portable device.
 However, we do not promote any brand.
 Devices will need to enable our students access and connect to our systems for them to study and work both in school and remotely.

 We have desktops/laptops in the Senior and Junior Campus that students can borrow with a teacher's permission for educational purposes only.
 If you wish to inquire where to buy a cost effective unit, please contact our Heads of Section or Deputy Principal.
 Please also contact them if there are any other situations related to acquiring a device for your child.